-If an error occurred in the computation or recording of a grade, or a course/section has been successfully remediated, the Assistant Dean for Academic Affairs must complete a Grade Change form.
+If an error occurred in the computation or recording of a grade, or a course/section has been successfully remediated, the Office of Assessment or Clinical Affairs administrators, must complete a Grade Change form.

 Late Grade Submission

 If a course director neglected to submit grades by the established deadline for an individual student, the student grade will be submitted as not reported (NR).
 The grade must be submitted via the Grade Change form for processing by the Office of the Registrar.